See a summary of 2025 changes here.

 Competitors will compete in a series of official NCL Qualifiers held around Australia.

-Similarly, competitors born in 1984 or older are eligible for either the Adult Male/Adult Female Division or the new Masters Division.
+Competitors born in 1985 or older are eligible for either the Adult Male/Adult Female Division or the Masters Division.

-Please note, both Adults/Young Adults/Masters divisions will participate on the same courses in Qualifier events, but qualify separately.
+Please note, both Adults/Masters/Teens divisions will participate on the same courses in Qualifier events, but qualify separately.

 Youth competitors are split into the following age divisions: